RichTillis/scully-richtillis-portfolio/blog/piecing-together-my-blog-with-scully.md

 ---
-title: Piecing together my blog with Scully
+title: Piecing Together My Blog With Scully
 description: This is a post description
 publish: true
 publishDate: 2020-06-15